-I only ask that, and I genuinely don't know the answer to this question.
+So if there's anybody worried about their marketing costs and they can't afford a tenner a month, then I know they're committed for a long period of time.
+I only asked that.
+And I genuinely don't know the answer to this question.
 I didn't know the answer.
-I only ask it because then people will worry about being suckered in and things like that.
-But presumably, there are easy ways to measure whether they're getting more than their tenner back every month from what they've done with you.

-I would jolly well hope so.
-Because it's being created by a very creative osteopath.
-So they're good messages and good for, you know, the general baseline stuff that you've got, I mean, I've got clients who will take an hour or so out once a month, and schedule a whole month's worth of content done.
-And then they say, pops up like mushrooms, they go oh, there's a post.
+I only ask it because then people will worry about being suckered in and things I don't know.
+But presumably, there are easy ways to measure whether they're getting more than their tenner back every month.
+From what they've done with you know, with jolly well hope so. is, you know, being created by a very creative osteopath.
+So the good messages and good for, you know, the general baseline stuff that you've got, I mean, I've got people I've got clients who are will take an hour or so out once a month, and shedule a whole month's worth of content done.
+And then they say, pops up like mushrooms, they go Oh, of his it post.
 It's very efficient.

-I suspect people out there, a bit like me, will say, ooh, I haven't got an hour to spare.
-Take an hour out, let's say you're fully booked.
+I just, I suspect people out there a bit like me with a super work, I haven't got an hour to spare.
+Take an hour out which let's say let's say you're fully booked.
 So that hour is the cost of one or two patients.
-So maybe it's cost you 100, 150 quid, but actually, if you spend that hour constructively designing or scheduling posts, that you paid a tenner for a month, so it's 150 quid plus 10, 160 quid a month, even though scheduled all this stuff, and it brings in one patient with a lifetime value, even at 500 quid, it's still a really good use of your time.
-And if the patient's lifetime value is 1000 pounds, as Carmel has carefully worked out, I think it was Carmel, then that's a sum that's very easy to do, isn't it?
-People don't think about ROI, so much.
-Return on Investment, I should say.
-I'm gonna run through these very quickly, because we're nearly out of time.
-PJ says how do you encourage patients to book online, we find that only a small proportion of patients book online, most want to book through reception.
+So maybe it's cost you 100 150 quid, but actually, if you spend that hour constructively designing or scheduling, scheduling posts, that you paid a tenner for 450 quid plus 10 160 quid a month, even though sheduled, all this stuff, and it brings in one patient with a lifetime value, even 500 quid, it's still a really good use of your time.
+And if the patient's lifetime value is flat as 1000 pounds, as Carmel has carefully worked out and he was calm, then that's a sum.
+That's very easy to do, isn't it?
+Yeah.
+Yeah.
+People don't people don't think about ROI, so much.
+Return on Investment, I should say, for those who are I got, I'm gonna run through these very quickly, because we're nearly out of time.
+PJ says how do you encourage patients to book online, we find that only a small proportion of patients book online, most want to book through reception?

-When you want to make sure they've got the link, do a QR code, if that makes it easier for them.
+When you want to make sure they've got the link, do a QR code, if that makes it easier for them?